Alphanovel App

 When he got to my row, he stopped at the desk in front of me, then skipped right over to the boy behind me.
 He had to double back, his eyes squinting at my name as if it were written in a foreign language.

 “Ah...
 Nova.
 Right.
 Here you go,” he muttered, dropping the paper on my desk without a second glance.
-He didn’t notice I had the highest grade in the class.
+He didn’t notice that I had the highest grade in the class.

 *